About Stu Clark

 The Stu Clark Centre for Entrepreneurship at the Asper School of Business is named after oil and gas entrepreneur Dr. Stu Clark [B.Comm.(Hons.)/76, LL.D./2011].

-Dr. Clark (pictured above, right) is a Calgary-based oil and gas entrepreneur.
-He is the Chairman of Storm Resources Ltd. and Rock Energy Inc., as well as the Director of Chinook Energy Inc. Dr. Clark is also the Chairman of Alliance Trust Company, a private trust and shareholder services firm, servicing public and private entities in Alberta and Saskatchewan.
+Stu Clark is a Calgary oil and gas entrepreneur.
+He is a director and Chairman of the Board of Storm Resources Ltd. A TSX listed oil and gas exploration company as well as Chairman of the Board of Alliance Trust Company, a private trust and shareholder services firm, servicing public and private entities in Alberta, Saskatchewan and Manitoba.

 Stu Clark on Entrepreneurship